 Environmental Impacts on the Eyes

-The light and oxygen that our eyes naturally interact with produce free-radicals, which can cause oxidative stress on the eyes.* Oxidative stress is an imbalance between these free radicals, which also occurs naturally when cells break down, and antioxidants in the body.
-Antioxidants are compounds that protect the cells from oxidative stress.* When oxidative stress accelerates, it can impact cells and, in relation to the eyes, can impact eye health.* Fortunately, there are a number of precautions we can take and nutrients we can incorporate as part of a healthy diet to support eye health.*
+The light and oxygen that our eyes naturally interact with produce free-radicals, which can cause oxidative stress on the eyes.* Oxidative stress, which also occurs when cells break down, is an imbalance between these free radicals and antioxidants in the body.
+Antioxidants are compounds that protect the cells from oxidative stress.* When oxidative stress accelerates, it can impact all cells, including those in the eyes.* Fortunately, there are a number of precautions we can take and nutrients we can incorporate as part of a healthy diet to support eye health.*

 There are several compounds found in nature that can help support healthy vision*, such as the following plant compounds: